OlofBlomqvist/odd-box/README.md

 ### Performance

 While the goal of this project **is not** to provide a state-of-the-art level performing proxy server for production environments, but rather a tool for simplifying local development scenarios, we do try to keep performance in mind..
-Some  rudimentary testing on this authors development machine shows that TCP tunnel mode supports 100k+ requests per second while the intercepting proxy mode handles 20k+ requests per second in most cases.
+Some  rudimentary testing on this authors development machine shows that TCP tunnel mode supports 170k+ requests per second while the terminating proxy mode handles ~30k requests per second in most cases.
 More specific measurements of different scenarios will be added here at some point.
+This was tested by using odd-box in front of a highly performant Caddy server using oha for benchmarking.
+There is much room for improvement here, especially for terminating mode..
+It will be prioritized in to at some point :)

 ### Terminal User Interface